Delegating a Controlled Act

 Restriction on Delegation of Communicating a Diagnosis

-It is a standard of practice of the profession that a Member shall not delegate the controlled act of communicating a naturopathic diagnosis identifying, as the cause of an individual's symptoms, a disease, disorder or dysfunction that may be identified through an assessment that uses naturopathic techniques.
+It is a standard of practice of the profession stated in the General Regulation that a Member shall not delegate the controlled act of communicating a naturopathic diagnosis identifying, as the cause of an individual's symptoms, a disease, disorder or dysfunction that may be identified through an assessment that uses naturopathic techniques.

 Restriction on Delegation of Acupuncture